Header Logo

 Postdoctoral Positions

-A postdoctoral position is available in the Benanti laboratory to study molecular mechanisms that regulate cell growth and division.
-Candidates must be highly motivated and technically accomplished, and should have a recent Ph.D. in cell biology, molecular biology, genetics or related area of study.
-To apply, please send a letter (via email) describing your current research activities and future research interests, a CV, and contact information for three references to Jennifer Benanti (jennifer.benanti@umassmed.edu).
+Candidates should have a recent Ph.D. in cell biology, molecular biology, genetics or related area.
+To apply, send a letter describing your current research activities and future research interests, a CV, and contact information for three references to Jennifer Benanti.

 Collapse Bibliographic